I love Christmas, don’t you? But, why do we celebrate the Christmas holidays in the first place? Read some humble answers here.

 The USA Christmas holiday ranges from snow covered hills to pink lights on palm trees.
 People decorate with nativity scenes; and sometimes peppermint pigs.

-Ebenezer Scrooge and The Grinch, as well as Miracle on 34th Street and It’s A Wonderful Life, all hold a special place in our hearts.
+Ebenezer Scrooge and The Grinch, Miracle on 34th Street and It’s A Wonderful Life, all hold a special place in our hearts.

 I just watched Ritchie Petrie from the Dick Van Dyke Show sing “Little Drummer Boy” again.
-And, it brought back memories of Christmas in my younger days.
+Yes, it brought back memories of Christmas from my younger days.

 Some of us may travel across the country (or out of it) during the Christmas holidays.
 And, others simply travel across the street to Mom’s or Grandma’s.